Antiwordle: How to Play the Reverse Wordle Game (2026)

 Open antiwordle.com in any browser.
 Type a five-letter word, press Enter, and check the color feedback.

 Build your next guess around the constraints: avoid gray letters, reposition yellow letters, and keep red letters locked in place.
 Keep going until the game forces you into the correct word.
-The whole process takes about 2 minutes per round, and a new puzzle drops every day at midnight.
+The whole process is quick, and a new puzzle drops every day at midnight.

 Your score equals your total guesses.
 Higher is better.